exercism/python/concepts/binary-octal-hexadecimal/introduction.md

 Binary, octal, and hexadecimal (_also known as hex_) are different [numeral systems][numeral-systems] with different bases.
 Binary is base 2, octal is base 8, and hexadecimal is base 16.
 Normal integers are base 10 in python.
-Binary, octal, and hexadecimal are all a subset of integers.
+Binary, octal, and hexadecimal literals are all considered `int` subtypes and Python automatically converts between them.
-Which means that they can only represent whole numbers and support all the operations that we can do with integers.
+This means that they can only represent zero, positive, and negative numbers that do not have a fractional or decimal part.
+Binary, octal, and hexidecimal numbers support all integer operations.
+However, division (_as with ints_) will return a `float`.

 [numeral-systems]: https://en.wikipedia.org/wiki/Numeral_system